 Although green stormwater infrastructure monitoring encompasses a large number of methods and project attributes that can be tested, measured, or verified, infiltration rate measurements are of great importance to the ultimate success of the Water Department's Green City, Clean Waters program.
-Infiltration contributes the greatest reduction in runoff volume, mimicking more closely the natural hydrologic conditions.
+Infiltration contributes significantly to the reduction in runoff volume, mimicking more closely the natural hydrologic conditions.
 Furthermore, when stormwater is infiltrated, water quality-related goals can be supported as well.
 Generally, green stormwater infrastructure projects are designed for infiltration, unless infiltration is considered inadvisable due to contaminated soils or the presence of sensitive structures nearby.
-Infiltration results from preconstruction site investigations have been found to be highly variable, particularly in urban fill soils.
-Actual infiltration rates are measured to quantify the runoff volume reduction that can be applied to hydraulic and hydrologic model simulations.
+Infiltration results from pre-construction site investigations have been found to be highly variable, particularly in urban fill soils.
+Field infiltration rates of constructed systems are measured to quantify the runoff volume reduction that can be applied to hydraulic and hydrologic model simulations.